 I delayed, I complained, I whined…and John just continued to reiterate, “John, you can do this.
 Dare to embrace technology.”

 John had prepared me and all I had to do was jump.

 Within the next twenty four hours, dare to do something beyond your capacity to think through it.

 Tell yourself, this time you will do it.

-I wrote a friend of mine a handwritten note today who had been recently laid off from work.
+I wrote a friend of mine a handwritten note recently who had been recently laid off from work.

 After years at his company and decades in a particular field he will soon be unemployed.